saquib77/DMBS_Project/README.md

 # Decision Making Bash Script

 ### How to use  :
-> Run 'click.sh' file with one command line argument that must '.sh' file that have information.
+> Run 'run.sh' file with one command line argument that must '.sh' file that have information. first give permission to run the shell script `chmod +x run.sh` then run the script on terminal Example: `./run.sh`
-Example: ./main click.sh
-then run file on 'Terminal'.

 ### portability :
 > We have a file name credentials.json file you can edit that file in order to change credential